elliotkillick/elliotkillick.com/content/security/cmdl32-lolbin/index.md

 This is the pragmatic approach that would have had to be employed to successfully reverse engineer this part of the `Cmdl32.exe` downloader.

 Another approach would have just been to get all the program strings and try each one of them in an attempt to reach your desired code path (i.e. bruteforce).
-To do this, make sure you lower the "minimum string length" because the default of 5 in IDA (the Interactive Disassembler) would have hidden some of these options.
+To do this, make sure you lower the "minimum string length" because the default of 5 in IDA would have hidden some of these options.
 This assumes that your configuration file (`settings.txt`) is already correct and you just need to figure out this last `/lan` option.
 Note that the strings approach will work with varying degress of success due to differences in how some programs store such data (e.g. some store the options as just `LAN` not `/LAN` making it more difficult to tell which strings in a binary are its potential arguments as opposed to just noise).

 {{ img(file="strings.png") }}